DanielRJohnson/danielrjohnson.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a graduate student studying computer science at the University of Kansas.
-My current research focuses on utilizing machine learning for dynamic selective protection of iterative solvers under the threat of errors.
+I'm a computer scientist with experience in software engineering, data science, academic research, and much more.
+Where there are interesting problems to solve or pretty graphs to be made, you'll find me.
 On the side, I love fighting games, ping pong, and random tech stuff.
 Have a look around!
 {style="text-align: justify;"}